3rd Thursday from 7-9 AM. Food donations for South Lansing Ministries food pantry received at the curb of the church.

 Annual Project: Willow School receives supplies from Central church members.
 You can help Lansing Public Schools get ready for the new academic year!

-Mission is Central in our church.
+Mission is Central in Central United Methodist Church.
 We support missionaries, local schools and nonprofits, campus ministries, and projects around the world.
 This is a sample of recent efforts.

 Central provides financial support to two missionaries at present.
 Mbwizu Ndjungu, native of Cameroon, works in the United Methodist Church of Belize, a Central American country on the Gulf of Mexico.
 Her work focuses on empowerment of women and youth.

 Erika Fitzgerald, from Houghton Lake, MI and former 5th grade teacher in the Lansing area, is now teaching at a faith-based elementary school in Morelia, Mexico.
 Kids who don't have access to public schools get the education they need to get out of poverty.
 And Erika loves them all.

 This ministry started a couple decades ago by a Lansing area woman (Dorothy Frederickson) when she retired, initially serving pregnant women and sometimes children orphaned by AIDS.
 Since then the ministry has expanded to education and other health services, partnering with the MSU College of Medicine to offer medical care at a newly built clinic.
 Linking our missions work to our celebration of Jesus’s birth, one of our Christmas projects is to furnish supplies for baby boxes, which are designed to provide a safe sleeping place for newborns.
 Find out about more about this or other projects of this wonderful ministry to people on the northern coast of Haiti, at http://www.soaringunlimited.org/